coolbeans201/GreatTechBlogPosts/README.md

 # Great Tech Blog Posts From Companies
 A collection of my favorite tech-related blog posts from companies.

-Inspiration for this README comes from @kilimchoi's repo: https://github.com/kilimchoi/engineering-blogs
+Inspiration for this README comes from @kilimchoi's [repo](https://github.com/kilimchoi/engineering-blogs)

 **Note: I am a Data Engineer, so the majority of these links will be data-related.
 However, there are plenty of general ones in here as well.
 I do plan on organizing this better in the future (or if someone wants to take a crack at it, be my guest :))**